Asymptotic Higher Spin Symmetries IV: Einstein-Yang-Mills Theory: Covariant wedge algebras

 \paragraph{Remark:} The fact that $\Wcal_{CA}(\scri)$ is a Lie algebra follows from the fact that $\cST$ is a Lie algebroid.
 Indeed, the closure of the bracket $[\cdot\,,\cdot]$, namely that $[\Pta,\Ptap]\in \W_{CA}(\scri)$ when $\Pta,\Ptap \in \W_{CA}(\scri)$, is obvious from \eqref{LeibnizAnchorEYM}.
 Moreover the dual EOM are respected by construction.
 The important point to emphasize is that since $\dPta(C,A)=0$ we can view the radiative data $(C,A)$ as \emph{background data} which are not varied and label the wedge algebra.
 On top of that, we show in (\ref{CbracketCompact}-\ref{YMbracketCompact}) that in the wedge, the Lie algebra brackets $[\cdot\,,\cdot]^C$ and $[\cdot\,,\cdot]^\ym$ can be recast in a form which makes manifest that their structure constants are indeed \emph{constant}, i.e. independent of the radiative data.
 The dependence in these background fields only remains as a constraint among the symmetry generators.\footnote{For instance that $D\t{-1}=C\t0$, but also that $D^2\t0=N\t0+2DC\t1+3CD\t1-3C^2\t2$, which follows from the time derivative of the previous condition, and so on so forth.
 See \cite{Cresto:2024mne} for complimentary remarks.}

 From \eqref{Leibnizgr} and a similar condition for $[\cdot\,,\cdot]^\ym$, one establishes that $\Dcal$ is a covariant derivative in the covariant wedge and thus satisfies the Leibniz rule.
 In essence the corollary simply follows from the well-known fact that an algebroid reduces to an algebra when the anchor map is trivial.
 The Leibniz property is a bonus result which is a consequence of the fact that the algebroid satisfies the dual EOM as constraints.
+To see it, just notice that the dual EOM can also be written more abstractly as the vanishing of the adjoint action $\lbr\Ham,\Pta\rbr=0$ for the Hamiltonian $\Ham$,\footnote{$\lbr\Ham,\Pta\rbr=\Dcal\Pta-\delta_\Ham\Pta=\Dcal\Pta-\pa_u\Pta$. \eqref{HamConstraintVSLeibniz} assumes $\Ham\in\Wcal_{CA}$, i.e. $\delta_\Ham\Pta=0$, so that it holds in the non-radiative case where $\Dcal=\big(\DGR,\DEYM\big)$, cf.\,\eqref{defDEYM}.} cf.\,\eqref{Qham}.
+Hence,

 We are especially interested in the projection of $\Wcal_{CA}(\scri)$ onto a non-radiative cut $S$ of $\scri$.
 For simplicity, let us consider the cut $u=0$.
 The celestial symmetry parameters $T$ and $\Aa{}$ are then defined as the initial condition of the dual EOM \eqref{DualEOMEYM}, i.e. $\Pta\big|_{u=0}=(T,\Aa{})$.
 On $\scri$, $\dPta(h,A)=0$ trivially imposes $\pa_u^n\big(\dPta(h,A)\big)\big|_{u=0}=0,\,\forall \,n\in\N$.
 At a cut all conditions labeled by $n$ are independent.
 In order to write them we need to encode the radiative data in terms of a collection of fields $\Cc{n} \in \Ccel{n+1,2}$ and $\Ac{n} \in \Ccel{n+1,1}$.
 These background fields are defined as \be \Cc{n}\equiv(\pa_u^n C)\big|_{u=0}\qquad \textrm{and}\qquad\Ac{n}\equiv(\pa_u^n A)\big|_{u=0}. \ee Besides we denote the collections as $\bfCc=(\Cc0,\Cc1,\Cc2,\ldots)$ and $\bfAc=(\Ac0,\Ac1,\Ac2,\ldots)$.
 Evaluating $\dPta(h,A)=0$ and $\dPta(C,F)=0$ at $u=0$, we get\footnote{It is understood that $\DYMc\Aa{s}=D\Aa{s}+\big[\Ac0,\Aa{s}\big]_\g$ and $(\DGR T)_s=D\T{s+1}-(s+3)\Cc0\T{s+2}$.} \bs